keithmburu/courses/2018-deep-learning/assignment2.md

 Recall that the **sigmoid** assigns a probability to two possible classes, not three or more.
 For this reason, the softmax activation is often used for multiclass problems.
 The **softmax** function is a generalization of the sigmoid for multiple classes.
 For 2 classes, the softmax function reduces to the sigmoid function.

 We can use the sigmoid activation for multiple classes if we prefer, but we must be careful.
-Our loss function needs to compatible with our activation in the output layer.
+Our loss function needs to be compatible with our activation in the output layer.
 The sigmoid activation in the output layer requires that we use 'binary_crossentropy' for our loss.
 For an explanation of why this is, see the following:

 [https://www.depends-on-the-definition.com/guide-to-multi-label-classification-with-neural-networks/]()